veda-consulting-company/uk.co.vedaconsulting.pcpteams/README.md

 - a pcp dashboard for admin to manage from backend.
 - notifications / activities

-Its been a while, and not under active development.

 Installation
 -------------
 Download / Clone PCP Teams extension from https://github.com/veda-consulting/uk.co.vedaconsulting.pcpteams into your CiviCRM custom extension directory.